codefresh-io/docs.codefresh.io/_docs/troubleshooting/cfcr-deprecation.md

 * No pipeline should push to the internal Codefresh registry.

-## Phase B Migration actions until 1st April 2020
+## Phase B Migration actions until 15th April 2020

-At that start of Phase B (15th March 2020) Codefresh will offer the following new features:
+At that start of Phase B (1st April 2020) Codefresh will offer the following new features:

 1. The ability to define a default registry for the build step to push to (currently the build step is always pushing to the private Registry)
 1. The ability to define an explicit registry in the build step (overriding the default)